anhnhivu/fs-open/README.md

 ---

-The `README.md` in each folder contains the summary of the course.
+The `README.md` in each folder contains the summary of the contents.

 The `README.md` file in each project describes the exercises related to the project.